 STEP 5: Take action!
 Send out a notice of recall, withdrawal or hold.

-A second scenario might be if you uncover an issue with a raw material that you used in producing a product that you have now shipped:
+If you uncover an issue with a raw material that you used in producing a product that you have now shipped:

 STEP 1: We uncover a problem with this raw material batch.